Introduction

 In today's data-driven world, managing and analyzing large volumes of data efficiently is crucial for businesses and organizations.
 Hadoop and MongoDB are two prominent technologies that have emerged to address the challenges of big data and NoSQL data management.
 Hadoop, an open-source framework, excels at distributed storage and processing of vast datasets.
 MongoDB, a NoSQL database, provides a flexible and scalable solution for handling unstructured or semi-structured data.
-In this comprehensive comparison, we will delve into the features, strengths, and ideal use cases of Hadoop and MongoDB.
-By the end, you'll have a profound understanding of when to use each technology for your big data and NoSQL needs.

 What is Hadoop?